genefever/bingle/README.md

 ---

+## Installation

+    $ git clone git@github.com:genefever/bingle.git
+    $ cd bingle

 ## Requirements

-For development, you will only need to have Python version 3.5.10 and the latest Node.js installed.
+To run, you will need to have Python version 3.5 and the latest Node.js version installed.
+In addition, you will need to have the necessary Python libraries.

 - ### Node.js

-  Visit the [official Node.js website](https://nodejs.org/) and download the installer.
-Also, be sure to have `git` available in your PATH, `npm` might need it (you can find git [here](https://git-scm.com/)).
+  Visit the [official Node.js Downloads website](https://nodejs.org/en/download/) and download the installer for your corresponding platform.
+Be sure to have `git` available in your PATH, since `npm` might need it (you can find git [here](https://git-scm.com/)).

   You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

-  If the installation was successful, you should be able to run the following command.
+  If the installation was successful, you should be able to run the following commands:

         $ node --version
-        v14.16.1                # Your version might differ
+        v14.16.1                    # Your version might differ.

         $ npm --version
-        7.17.0                  # Your version might differ
+        7.17.0                      # Your version might differ.

 - ### Python version 3.5

-  This project needs to run in Python version 3.5 because of the requirements from the [metapy library](https://github.com/meta-toolkit/metapy).
-If you don't have `python3.5` installed, one easy way to install it is to use [pyenv](https://github.com/pyenv/pyenv). `pyenv` is a tool for managing Python verisions.
+  This project needs to run in Python version 3.5 environment because of the requirements from the [metapy library](https://github.com/meta-toolkit/metapy).
+If you don't have `python3.5` installed, one easy way to install it is to use [pyenv](https://github.com/pyenv/pyenv).
 For Windows, use [pyenv-win](https://github.com/pyenv/pyenv-installer).

+  `pyenv` is a tool for managing Python versions .
 You can use `pyenv` to install different Python versions and easily switch between them without interfering with the system Python version installed on your computer.

   Once you have pyenv installed, run:

         $ pyenv install 3.5.10
         $ pyenv local 3.5.10

+- ### pip install

+  After you have your Python environment set up, then from the `bingle/` project root directory, run

+        $ pip install -r requirements.txt

+  to install all the necessary Python packages for this project.

 ---

-## Install project

-    $ git clone git@github.com:genefever/bingle.git
-    $ cd bingle

 ## Configure the app to run locally

 ### API server

-The project's backend API server is built to run locally and receive requests on `http://localhost:4000/api`.
-There is currently no backend API server hosted online.
-However, if you would like to host this API backend server online, please fork and do so!
+The project's backend API server is built to run locally and receives HTTP GET requests on the `http://localhost:4000/api` endpoint.
+There is currently no backend API server hosted online for this project.
+However, if you would like to host this API server online, please fork and do so!

 1.  #### Configure the backend server.